-- To encourage the joyful participation of the congregation in the Christ affirming work of mission and hunger relief.
+- Encourage the joyful participation of the congregation in the Christ affirming work of mission and hunger relief.

-- To reach out to the congregation using such means as minute for mission, time with children, monthly newsletter articles, bulletin boards, Sunday bulletin inserts, and personal appeals.
+- Reach out to the congregation using such means as minute for mission, time with children, monthly newsletter articles, bulletin boards, Sunday bulletin inserts, and personal appeals.

-- To minister monthly to the men at Prince George’s House with prayer, fellowship and dinner.
+- Minister monthly to the men at Prince George’s House with prayer, fellowship and dinner.

-- To create and carry out opportunities for service such as Thanksgiving Baskets for needy families, adopting a Christmas family, collecting disaster relief supplies, providing school supplies for local children, sponsoring needy children abroad through an international organization, and contributing to international hunger programs such as the Moringa Tree Project.
+- Create and carry out opportunities for service such as Thanksgiving Baskets for needy families, adopting a Christmas family, collecting disaster relief supplies, providing school supplies for local children, sponsoring needy children abroad through an international organization, and contributing to international hunger programs such as the Moringa Tree Project.

-- To appeal to the congregation for special denominational offerings such as One Great Hour of Sharing and the Christmas Joy Offering.
+- Appeal to the congregation for special denominational offerings such as One Great Hour of Sharing and the Christmas Joy Offering.

-- To develop and plan for the mission needs in the budget.
+- Develop and plan for the mission needs in the budget.